 About the course

-The MPhil in Modern Middle Eastern Studies is a two-year course intended for students from all social science and humanities backgrounds.
+The MPhil in Modern Middle Eastern Studies is a two-year (six-term) course intended for students from all social science and humanities backgrounds.
 The course provides intensive training in a Middle Eastern language, training in research methods and topics relevant to the study of the Middle East.

 The MPhil Modern Middle Eastern Studies accepts students who are complete beginners in a Middle Eastern language (Arabic, Hebrew, Persian or Turkish).
 The course also accommodates students in any of these languages at an advanced level.
 If you already have research-level proficiency in one of these languages you will be required to take a different language.